OctopusDeploy/blog/blog/2020-08/self-service-runbooks/index.md

 ---
 title: Self-service runbooks
-description: Learn to provide common adminstrative tasks as self-service runbooks
+description: Learn to provide common administrative tasks as self-service runbooks.
 author: shawn.sesna@octopus.com
 visibility: private
 published: 2999-01-01
 metaImage:
 bannerImage:
 tags:
- -
+ - Runbooks
 ---

 Breaking down the barriers between developers and operations is the cornerstone of the DevOps philosophy.
-Developers want to be able to deliver their code quickly and safely.
-In order to do so they need the ability to perform common administrative tasks which are often firmly in the realm of operations.
+Developers want to deliver their code quickly and safely, and in order to do so, they need to perform common administrative tasks which are often firmly in the realm of operations.
 Security, auditing, and knowledge of how to properly perform the operation are the most common reasons which prevent a developer from having the ability to do these tasks.

-In this post, I'll go over some examples of how you can use [runbooks](https://octopus.com/docs/runbooks) to empower developers to do tasks that would enable them to move faster without granting additional permissions and auditing the activity.
+In this post, I cover some example [runbooks](https://octopus.com/docs/runbooks) that empower developers to do tasks that let them move faster without granting additional permissions and auditing the activity.

 ## Auditing and security

 Out of the box, Octopus Deploy provides a robust auditing mechanism for runbooks, capturing who did what and when.
 Along with auditing, there are runbook specific user roles that can be assigned and scoped to environments.

 - Runbook consumer - Runbook consumers can view and execute runbooks.